CraftTweaker/CraftTweaker-Documentation/docs/Mods/Astral_Sorcery/Astral_Sorcery.md

 Astral Sorcery comes with NATIVE crafttweaker integration.
 This means that issues with the added methods should be discussed at the [Astral sorcery issue tracker](https://github.com/HellFirePvP/AstralSorcery/issues).

+## Removed Crafttweaker methods

+- Astras Sorcery's Crafttweaker integration once featured a Mineralis Ritual.
+This is now handled by a config option!